Big Trouble in Little China: Music

-John Carpenter was nominated for a Saturn Award for Best Music for this film.
-With the soundtrack, Carpenter wanted to avoid the usual clichés, as he found that "other scores for American movies about Chinese characters are basically rinky tink, chop suey music.
-I didn’t want that for Big Trouble".
-Carpenter instead opted for his trademark synthesizer score mixed with rock 'n' roll music.
+With the soundtrack, Carpenter wanted to avoid a stereotypically "Chinese" sound, as he found that "other scores for American movies about Chinese characters are basically rinky tink, chop suey music.
+I didn't want that for Big Trouble".
+Carpenter instead focused on a general fantasy-music feeling with his trademark synthesizer scoring, bringing in a rock 'n' roll feel.
+As with several of his other film scores, Carpenter collaborated with Alan Howarth.
+The title theme, "Pork Chop Express", was partially inspired by the temp score's use of "Just Got Paid" by ZZ Top for the opening scene.

+The theme song "Big Trouble in Little China", which plays over the closing credits, was performed by The Coup De Villes — a group consisting of Carpenter alongside friends Tommy Lee Wallace (second-unit director on the film) and Nick Castle.
+Though all three members appear in the music video, the song was primarily performed by Carpenter excepting backing vocals by Castle.

+Carpenter's score was nominated at the 14th Saturn Awards for "Best Music".

 Reception

 Box office

-Opening in 1,053 theaters on July 2, 1986, Big Trouble in Little China grossed $2.7 million in its opening weekend and went on to gross $11.1 million in North America, well below its estimated budget of $19–25 million.
+Opening in 1,053 theaters on July 2, 1986, Big Trouble in Little China grossed $2.7 million in its opening weekend and went on to gross $11.1 million in North America, well below its estimated budget of $19–25 million, making it a box-office bomb.
 The film was released in the midst of the hype for James Cameron's blockbuster Aliens, which was released 16 days after.
 On the DVD commentary for Big Trouble in Little China, Carpenter and Russell discuss this among possible reasons for the film's disappointing box office gross.